The LDS Daily WOOL© Archive - Forgiveness

 (4/5/97)

 If we are going to teach our children the principle of forgiveness, we need to begin with our own lives.
 We must set our children a good example.
 In dealing with family or friends, we hurt them when we are selfish or thoughtless.
 But if we change our ways to avoid giving offense in the future, it is easier to receive forgiveness.
 Repentance is a change of behavior which invites forgiveness.
-If father and mother forgive each other quickly and afterwards show increased love and consideration for each other, their children will quicKly learn to act likewise.
+If father and mother forgive each other quickly and afterwards show increased love and consideration for each other, their children will quickly learn to act likewise.
 Repentance and forgiveness will become standards within that family. — Elder Theodore M. Burton, General Conference, April 1983

 (4/6/97)